WGLab/biocluster/05 Network administration.md

 Note that the 128.125.249.xxx is the gateway address, which needs to be specified correctly.
 If you do not know what is the gateway, check the head node's gateway using the `route` command.
 This information by design was not included in the subnet set up (so `rocks list network` will not show it), and needs to be provided by users instead.

 Now compute-0-0 can access internet directly through eth1.
+If not, try do it manually in compute-0-0 by `route add default gw 10.30.10.254`.

+To remove a route (sometimes you may want to change a route, but there is no way to do `rocks set host route` in my experience, and you have to remove and add back a route), use `rocks remove host route compute-0-0 address=0.0.0.0`.
+Other syntax does not work.

 ## 10G ethernet specific settings